ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 1. Cytronex C1

 Tipping the scales at around 3.2kg, the Cytronex C1 is one of the lightest e-bike conversion kits available.
-A friend recently installed one of these kits onto his wife’s road bike – the total weight of the bike (with kit fitted) is just over 11kg!
+A friend recently installed one of these kits onto his wife’s road bike – the total weight of the bike (with the kit fitted) is just over 11kg!
 That puts it up there with the likes of the Ribble Endurance SL e.

 The latest Cyctronex C1 front wheel e-bike conversion kit benefits from British design and engineering.
 The small bottle battery has a total energy capacity of 198Wh and also contains the system electronics.
 The e-assist is operated by a small handlebar-mounted button and can be further customised using a smartphone app.

 The Cytronex C1 is a very neat system and the small front hub motor doesn’t look out of place on a road bike.
-I really like the single button for controlling the assist level – it works in the same way as the X35 ebikemotion iWoc One control button.
-You press and hold the button once for assist, then you press again for the next level up – the changing levels are indicated by different colours.
+I like the single button for controlling the assist level – it works in the same way as the X35 ebikemotion iWoc One control button.
+You press and hold the button once for assistance, then you press again for the next level up – the changing levels are indicated by different colours.

 Each of the three assist levels can be customised by the Cytronex C1 partner app, where you can also alter the button brightness.
 You place the bottle battery upside down in the charging holder to connect to the app via USB.